Who Is This Credit Card Best For?

 Earning Points & Rewards

 It’s easy to redeem rewards on the Discover it Miles card.
-Log in to your Discover account and choose which travel purchases you want reimbursed.
+Log in to your Discover account and choose which travel purchases you want reimbursement for via a statement credit.
 Or you can ask for cash to be deposited directly into your bank account.

-You’ll get the most value out of the Discover it Miles card if you use it for all or most of your purchases in the first year to get the Discover Match and take advantage of 0% APR.
+You’ll get the most value out of the Discover it Miles card if you use it for all your purchases in the first year to get the Discover Match and take advantage of 0% APR.

 After the first 12 months, the Discover it Miles card can work well as a companion credit card, rather than your primary card.
 For example, try pairing it with another rewards card that earns more points on certain purchases, such as restaurants or airfare.

-Discover also offers multiple security alert features.
-It will scan the dark web and notify you if it detects that your Social Security number is being circulated online.
+Discover offers multiple security alert features.
+It will scan the dark web and notify you if it detects that your social security number is being circulated online.
 It will also alert you if a new account shows up on your credit report.
 Other Discover security features are on par with industry standards.